On March 28, 2022, the Biden administration proposed changes to real estate taxation.

 The Biden administration’s proposal would not apply to unincorporated taxpayers with adjusted taxable income below $400,000 (or $200,000 for married people filing separately).
 These income amounts would be calculated before applying the proposed 100% capital cost allowance recapture on property in section 1250.

 Under the Biden administration’s proposal, flow-through entities would be required to calculate the character of gains and losses on the sale or disposition of section 1250 assets and report to the owners of the entity the amounts of income or ordinary loss, capital gain or loss, and unrecovered gain under section 1250 under existing and proposed rules.
-Owners with an income of at least the $400,000/$200,000 threshold would report the tax items calculated according to the proposed rules.
+Owners with an income of at least the $400,000/$200,000 threshold would report the tax items calculated under the proposed rules.

 The proposal would apply to capital cost allowances taken from Section 1250 property in tax years beginning after December 31, 2022, and to sales or dispositions of Section 1250 property made in tax years beginning after December 31, 2022.